bertdida/twitter-quote-scraper/README.md

 # TwitterQuoteScraper

-_One day I was thinking about creating a web application that displays quotations randomly.
-There are lots of this on [CodePen](https://codepen.io/search/pens?q=random%20quote%20generator&page=1&order=popularity&depth=everything), but I want to experience on how to develop both of its frontend and backend functionalities.
-I need the data first, and I assume Twitter can help me with this!_
+_One day I was inspired to build a random quote generator that also offers free to use API, something like [forismatic.com](https://forismatic.com/en/).
+I need some data, and I assume Twitter can help me with this!_

 TwitterQuoteScraper is a command line tool with a purpose to help in scraping quotations from the desired Twitter accounts.